francofantillo/side-hustle-server/HEROKU_DEPLOYMENT_GUIDE.md

 heroku info
 ```

-Your Side Hustle app is now ready for production! 🚀
+Your Phase 1 app is now ready for production! 🚀